sihatafnan/Solutions-to-Exercises-of-A-Brief-Introduction-to-Oracle-SQL-PL-SQL/README.md

 ![hr_schema](https://lh3.googleusercontent.com/proxy/glVSEQ3auTa6TE3xs75Xqvk7e-fNRZkC6HEse74dxZK_TcuT7hNtmKONnzH92t6SjYoQWOAQUYp9Br_2HNCBUYkJ6A0knlWnZra4oH3Isg)

-In this repository,You won't find solutions to all the exercises but you will find what you need.I have left out those ones which are too easy or similar to the ones I listed hereor is easily doable by looking at the examples of this book.
+In this repository,You won't find solutions to all the exercises but you will find what you need.I have left out those ones which are too easy or similar to the ones I listed here or is easily doable by looking at the examples of this book.

 ## Chapter 3: Use of Oracle Single Row Functions
 ### 3.3b